Von Willebrand Disease (VWD)

 The symptoms of VWD vary, depending

 on the type.
-Type 1 and type 2 generally have:
+Type 1 and type 2 symptoms generally include:

 Diagnosis